zulip/zulip/corporate/terms.md

 logos used in our Services.
 Don't remove, obscure, or alter any legal notices displayed in or along with our Services.

-Our Services display some content that is not Zulip's.
+Our Services display some content that does not belong to Kandra Labs.
 This content is the sole responsibility of the entity that makes it available.
 We may review content to determine whether it is illegal or violates our policies, and we may remove or refuse to display content that we reasonably believe violates our